 Note: Cover Art will be drawn from the Submissions and used for promotional purposes.
-The cover artist may also be asked to make the image available for a limited print-run of fine art, fundraising posters.
+The cover artist may also be asked to make the image available for a limited print-run of fine-art posters.

 Copyright returns to the poet or artist upon publication.
 The journal retains the right to hold the text or image in the archives.